 Suneil Sanzgiri

-Suneil SANZGIRI is an artist, researcher, filmmaker, and video journalist working to understand how systems of oppression are informed and reinforced by trauma, history, and memory.
-His work spans experimental video, animations, essays, and installations, and span questions of identity, heritage, culture and diaspora in relationship to structural violence.
-He graduated from the Massachusetts Institute of Technology (MIT) with a Masters of Science in Art, Culture and Technology in 2017, and was a 2016 resident of the SOMA program in Mexico City.
-He has participated in several programs at Union Docs in New York, and exhibited in Mexico City, Brazil, Czech Republic, New York, Baltimore, Cambridge, British Columbia, and Gaza.
+Suneil SANZGIRI is an artist, researcher, filmmaker and video journalist working to understand how systems of oppression are informed and reinforced by trauma, history and memory.
+His work spans experimental video, animations, essays and installations, exploring questions of identity, heritage, culture and diaspora in relation to structural violence.
+He graduated from the Massachusetts Institute of Technology (MIT) with a Master of Science in Art, Culture and Technology in 2017.
+He was a resident of the SOMA program in Mexico City in 2016 and has participated in several programs at Union Docs in New York and exhibited in Mexico City, Brazil, the Czech Republic, New York, Baltimore, Cambridge, British Columbia and Gaza.

 Filmography